Vikas Bhalla: Early life, education and family

 Bhalla was born on 24 October 1972 into a Punjabi family to Neelam Bhalla.
 He has one younger sister, Pooja Kalra, who is married.
 Bhalla shifted to Mumbai when he was a child.
 He has completed his studies from Bombay Scottish School and graduated in B.Com. from Narsee Monjee College, Mumbai.
-He trained in Hindustani classical music from Allahabad University, under Pandit Jialal Vasant at the tender age of nine and began training under Guru Iqbal Gill in 1985, when he was thirteen.
+He trained in Hindustani classical music from Allahabad University, under Pandit Jialal Vasant at the age of nine and began training under Guru Iqbal Gill in 1985, when he was thirteen.

 Bhalla began dating Punita, the daughter of veteran actor, Prem Chopra, since 1986, while they were studying high school education.
 He married her at the age of 24 on 10 October 1996 and the couple have two children, Sanchi and Veer.

 Apart from being an actor and singer, Bhalla has a production company, Rat Race Entertainment, which was established in 2008 and director and co-founder of IndoWest Films.
 He is also an educationist and runs a school in Bandra with his wife and mother.